akshayrajeev1503/Mushroom-Dataset/README.md

                                      HOW TO RUN ???

-	Start executing the file from top, code is written in such a format that is started from middle or executed blocks without executing previous blocks may lead to error or inappropriate outputs.
+	Start executing the file from top, code is written in such a format that if started from middle or executed blocks without executing previous blocks may lead to error or inappropriate outputs.